Dungyichao/Web-Remote-Control-Robot/README.md

 </p>

 ## 2.3 Software Compile and Execute
-We put the Code folder under ```/home/pi/Desktop```.
+We put the Code folder (provided in this repository) under Raspberry pi ```/home/pi/Desktop```.
 The command to run Http Server, Streaming Server, Robot Server are in the following image.
 <p align="center">
 <img src="/Code/Command_and_result.JPG" height="90%" width="90%">
 </p>
+The Arduino folder is for Arduino, not for Raspberry pi